Azure/kubeflow-labs/3-gpus/README.md

 ## Excercices

 ### 1. NVIDIA-SMI
-In this first exercice we are simply going to schedule a `Job` that will run `nvidia-smi`, printing details about our GPU from inside the container and exit.
+In this first exercise we are simply going to schedule a `Job` that will run `nvidia-smi`, printing details about our GPU from inside the container and exit.
 You don't need to build a custom image, instead, simply use the official `nvidia/cuda` docker image.

 Your K8s YAML template should have the following caracteristics: